 Featured on: Adobe Typekit, Under Consideration, Web Designer Depot, Codrops, Above The Fold, Sidebar.io.

 *As of December 2015, I allowed the domain typequest.org to expire due to maintaince cost.
-I archived the full project under my own domain at tylersanguinette.com/typequest/ where anyone can continue to use the site.
-At the time of archive, the site had 64,586 pageviews, 25,156 users, and 33,806 sessions.
+I archived the website and at the time of archive, the site had 64,586 pageviews, 25,156 users, and 33,806 sessions.